 It’s natural that we would come to the Bible preoccupied with some problem that looms large.
 But this shortcut will lead us astray.
 If our problem is the first question we bring, we won’t understand God’s message in that passage.

 To counteract our self-centered approach, some teachers will slap us on the hand and scold, “The Bible isn’t about you, dummy, it’s about God!!!”
 (I exaggerate for emphasis.)
 Chastened, we toss our questions into a closet or the trash and ask, What does this part say about God?
 We’re afraid to pull out our “me” question again.

 The problem with this either/or approach is that it can put a wall between me and God.
 And it ultimately leaves me with a wrong view of God.
 If my concerns are of no importance to him, then the words about his seeking and saving love begin to sound untrue.
 Satan’s lie that God only cares about himself sounds more plausible.

-We need a reliable guide when we open our Bible.
+We need a reliable guide to help us find the right short-cut when we open our Bible.
 And we have one.